-To achieve these increases, several scenarios have been developed using phase-in periods ranging from five to twenty years.
-As with tax revenues, short phase-in periods may require excessive rate increases, whereas more extended timeframes may lead to larger backlogs and more unpredictable spending on emergency repairs and replacements.
+To achieve this increase, several scenarios have been developed using phase-in periods ranging from five to twenty years.
+Shorter phase-in periods may place too high a burden on ratepayers, whereas a phase-in period beyond 20 years may see a continued deterioration of infrastructure, leading to larger backlogs.

-Table 10 Phasing in Rate Increases
+Table 10 Phasing in Annual Water Rate Increases